peterwittek/somoclu/README.md

                                 0: Planar
                                 1: Toroid
-    -r NUMBER                Initial radius (default: half the number of columns) -s NUMBER             Save interim files (default: 0):\n" \
+    -r NUMBER                Initial radius (default: half the number of columns) -s NUMBER             Save interim files (default: 0):
-                                0: Do not save interim files\n" \
+                                0: Do not save interim files
-                                1: Save U-matrix only\n" \
+                                1: Save U-matrix only
-                                2: Also save codebook and best matching     -x, --columns NUMBER     Number of columns in map (size of SOM in direction x)
-    -y, --rows    NUMBER     Number of rows in map (size of SOM in direction y)
+                                2: Also save codebook and best matching -x, --columns NUMBER     Number of columns in map (size of SOM in direction x) -y, --rows    NUMBER     Number of rows in map (size of SOM in direction y)

 Examples: